 The hardneck garlic crop consists of an underground bulb and above-ground vegetation which consists of leaves and flowers.
 The rooting system is fibrous while the bulbs comprise small-to-medium bulbils called cloves, which are the vegetative propagating materials of the crop.
-Hardneck garlic is a cold weather perennial crop with high nutrient and water requirement.
-Garlic can be grown under both rainfed and irrigated conditions; Both provide good result when grown on fertile well-drained and sand or silt-loam soils, with good moisture retaining properties.
+Hardneck garlic is a cold weather perennial crop with high nutrient and water requirements.
+Garlic can be grown under both rainfed and irrigated conditions; Both provide good results when grown on fertile well-drained and sand or silt-loam soils, with good moisture-retaining properties.

 Getting a Box of Garlic Seed

 After inspecting the beautiful varieties of garlic, we keep the different cultivars separate from each other.
 Each head or bulb is "cracked open" and the individual cloves are separated.
 This is done carefully, so as not to damage any of them.
 We keep as much of the skin on the cloves as possible.
 For the best results, we plant the medium and largest cloves from each bulb and save the smaller ones for eating.
 We plant hardneck garlic which is very hardy, and produces large-sized cloves with an earthy-sweet flavor.
 Some of the varieties we plant include: Bogatyr (marbled purple stripe), Chesnok Red (Purple stripe), German Extra-Hardy (Porcelain), Georgian Fire (Porcelain), Metechi (Marbled Purple Stripe), Music (Porcelain), Persian Star (Purple Stripe) and Purple Glazer (Glazed Purple Stripe).